Toonot/sysgoblin.github.io/_posts/2020-05-11-16Shop-Victim-Logs-Analysis.md

 }
 </style>

-# Introduction
-As you may have seen from my [weekly reports](...), the most popular commercial phishing kit being detected by [PhishingReel](https://twitter.com/phishingreel) at the moment is **16Shop**.
+As you may have seen from my [weekly reports](https://sysgoblin.github.io/categories/#phishingreel-reports), the most popular commercial phishing kit being detected by [PhishingReel](https://twitter.com/phishingreel) at the moment is **16Shop**.
 Making up nearly 40% of all detections, I thought it may be interesting to do some analysis on the victim log data I have collected from over the past week.

 If you are not familiar with 16Shop or what it is, I recommend you have a read through this thread by [@JCyberSec_](https://twitter.com/jcybersec_) which gives a great overview of what it is and its history. 👇